 This test doesn’t require the need for fasting and can be done at any time during the daylight hours, hence, titled as “random”.
 The readings above 200mg/dL most probably represent the onset of diabetes but usually, another blood sugar test needs to be performed for an accurate and assured assertion.

 Blood sugar testing at home

 You will totally comply with the fact that technology has made our lives easy to just another level.
 Every now and then, we get the benefits of some unsurpassed services offered by digital devices of the 21st century.
 Similarly, one such device is glucose monitor kits and glucose meters which can be regulated at the comforts of our homes to assist us better in diabetes management.

 Traditional home glucose monitoring

-This involves few simple steps commencing with pricking a finger with sharp needle “lancet” after carefully cleaning the fingertip with spirit or rubbing alcohol for the purpose of sterilization.
+This involves few simple steps commencing with pricking a finger with a sharp needle “lancet” after carefully cleaning the fingertip with the spirit or rubbing alcohol for the purpose of sterilization.
 Next is putting the blood drop on the test strip and placing that strip into a meter that simultaneously displays your blood sugar levels.
 You must keep track of all your readings perfectly organized.
-Note down the time, exact readings and last food intake before the testing with thorough care in your logbook so that this log can be shared with your doctor in case of any emergency or issues and each can be sorted at its best.
+Note down the time, exact readings, and last food intake before the testing with thorough care in your logbook so that this log can be shared with your doctor in case of any emergency or issues and each can be sorted at its best.

 You can easily find blood glucose meters and strips at your local medical stores and not to forget you are absolutely liberal to order them online at greatest convenience.